 IF YOU NEED TO FILE A CLAIM

 To obtain a form, call Customer Service.
-You may also get the form from the Highmark Delaware website, highmarkbcbsde.com.
+You may also get the form from the Highmark website, myhighmark.com.

 Please follow the instructions on the form.
 Attach an itemized receipt from the provider.
 Send your claim to this address: